zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 Where:

+* ``hmcs`` is a list of HMCs.
+At this point, only the first item in the list is used.

 * ``{hmc-ip-address}`` is the IP address of the HMC.

 * ``{hmc-userid}`` is the userid on the HMC to be used for logging on.